 - Add an optional white chocolate drizzle.
 Use baking chocolate that doesn’t contain stabilizers for best results.
 In a pinch, you can also use chocolate chips, but make sure to add a little coconut oil or butter to help them melt for drizzling.

 Frequently Asked Questions

-I really loved these oatmeal cranberry cookies, and it’s so fun and easy to make a couple of giant cookies rather than a massive batch!
-They are so perfect for an afternoon snack with a cup of tea or coffee!
+You’re going to love these oatmeal cranberry cookies, especially for baking during the holiday season.
+They are so perfect for holiday gatherings or even just an afternoon snack with a cup of tea or coffee!

 For more cookie recipes: